uvmetal/neo-halite/README.md

 This sections describes the control surface views within the front-end.

-Snapshot (the braces represent buttons)
+Snapshot (the braces represent buttons).
+These are only an example.
+The current UI is a superset of this.

 * [New]
 * [Quickstart]